mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 85 - And Functions/readme.md

 ![Code Smell 85 - And Functions](Code%20Smell%2085%20-%20And%20Functions.jpg)

-*Do not perform more than requested.*
+*Don't perform more than requested.*

-> TL;DR: Unless you need atomicity, do not perform more than one task.
+> TL;DR: Unless you need atomicity, don't perform more than one task.

 # Problems 😔